rifelpet/weighted-bracket-picker/README.md

 weighted-bracket-picker
 =======================

-A March Madness bracket picker using weighted statistics
+A March Madness bracket picker using weighted statistics.
+Provides historical data back to 2010 as well as up to date data through the current season.

 Features
 ========